Oil rises above $49 as vaccine release spurs demand hopes

-LONDON (Reuters) - Oil rose above $49 a barrel on Thursday as hopes of a faster demand recovery after the release of COVID-19 vaccines offset a huge rise in U.S. crude inventories that showed supply remains ample.
+LONDON (Reuters) - Oil rose above $49 a barrel on Thursday as hopes of a faster demand recovery after the release of COVID-19 vaccines offset a huge rise in U.S. crude inventories that showed there was still ample supply available.

 Britain began vaccinations this week and they could start as soon as this weekend in the United States.
 Canada on Wednesday approved its first vaccine and said initial shots would be delivered starting next week.